gravypower/fire/MULTI_PERSON_RETIREMENT_COMPLETION.md

-# Multi-Person Retirement Features - Completion Summary
+# Multi-Person Retirement & Expense Expiration Features - Completion Summary

-## ✅ Task Status: COMPLETED
+## ✅ Task Status: COMPLETED & ENHANCED

 The multi-person household retirement support has been successfully implemented and tested.
 All user requirements have been addressed.